hudson-and-thames/arbitragelab/docs/source/ml_approach/ml_based_pairs_selection.rst

 character of the pairs’ spread.
 The condition imposed is that the Hurst exponent associated with the spread of a given pair is enforced to be smaller than 0.5, assuring the process leans towards mean-reversion.

-In third place, the pair's spread movement is constrained using the half life of the mean reverting process.
+In third place, the pair's spread movement is constrained using the half-life of the mean-reverting process.
 In the framework paper the strategy built on top of the selection framework is based on the medium term price movements, so for this reason the spreads that either have very short (< 1 day) or very long mean-reversion (> 365 days) periods were not suitable.